Nov. 30 Webinar: FASB’s Accounting Revamp: All Loans Are Bad the Day You Make Them

 Industry Letter Opposing the Financial Accounting Standards' Current Expected Credit Loss Model Proposal 12/16/13

 ICBA Urges You to Read the Summary of the FASB Proposal Below

 The Financial Accounting Standards Board has proposed an Accounting Standards Update on credit losses that will require every community bank in the country to revise the way they account for their loan loss reserves (ALLL) and the way they account for their securities.
-Please read the Summary below, the Questions and Answers, and sign the Petition which urges FASB to re-propose a simpler and more straightforward proposal that would not harm the nation’s community banks and Main Street, USA.
-Also, we encourage you to send a comment letter to FASB (firstname.lastname@example.org) expressing your views on the proposal.
-A link to a sample letter is provided below.
-Please use this letter as a guide and customize to your bank’s specific concerns.
+Please read the Summary and Questions and Answers below.
+Also, we encourage you to send a comment letter directly to FASB expressing your views on the proposal.
+Click on the link below to get started.
+You can use this letter as a guide and customize to your bank’s specific concerns.